boonebgorges/buddypress-docs/readme.txt

 == Changelog ==

 = 1.0.4 =
+* Adds controls to allow group admins to limit Doc creation based on group role
 * Better performance on MS (plugin is not loaded on non-root-blogs by default)
 * Fixes TinyMCE link button in WP 3.1.x by removing wplink internal linking plugin in Docs context